 Sick, dysfunctional behavior like this never gets rewarded in the long run.
 Like my daddy once told me, "the bigger they are the harder they fall".
 It is already happening.

 My point here is that as Alzheimer's caregivers we are already at a disadvantage when we start because our brain had already drunk the cool aid of Alzheimer's stigma.

-I suppose some of her symptoms near the end were Alzheimer's driven, like no longer eating.
-I do not think or believe she forgot how to eat.
+Some of her symptoms near the end were Alzheimer's driven, like no longer eating.
+She did not forgot how to eat.
 It happened literally over night.
 However, there were other times when Dotty was sick from something other than Alzheimer's, or on top of Alzheimer's, and she refused to eat.
 I will continue to think about this over time.

 Up until the end, Dotty still knew me, and she still knew my brother and sister.
 She seemed to know her friends who visited.